Model Pruning Enables Efficient Federated Learning on Edge Devices: Related Work

 \section{Related Work}

 \textbf{Neural network pruning.} To reduce the complexity of neural network models, different ways of parameter pruning were proposed in the literature.
-Early work considered approximation using second-order Taylor expansion~\citep{lecun1990optimal}.
+Early work considered approximation using second-order Taylor expansion~\cite{lecun1990optimal}.
 However, the computation of Hessian matrix has high complexity which is infeasible for modern DNNs.
-In recent years, magnitude-based pruning has become popular~\citep{han2015learning}, where parameters with small enough magnitudes are removed from the network.
-A finding that suggests a network that is pruned by magnitude consists of an optimal substructure of the original network, known as ``lottery ticket hypothesis'', was presented by~\citet{frankle2018the,morcos2019one}.
+In recent years, magnitude-based pruning has become popular~\cite{han2015learning}, where parameters with small enough magnitudes are removed from the network.
+A finding that suggests a network that is pruned by magnitude consists of an optimal substructure of the original network, known as ``lottery ticket hypothesis'', was presented in~\cite{frankle2018the,morcos2019one}.
 It shows that directly training the pruned network can reach a similar accuracy as pruning a pre-trained original network.

-In addition to the above approaches that train until convergence before the next pruning step, there are iterative pruning methods where the model is pruned after every few steps of training~\citep{narang2017exploring,zhu2017prune}.
-An approach of one shot pruning at neural network initialization (before training) was proposed in SNIP~\citep{lee2018snip}.
-A dynamic pruning approach that allows the network to grow and shrink during training was proposed by~\citet{Lin2020Dynamic}.
-Besides these unstructured pruning methods, structured pruning was also studied~\citep{anwar2017structured}, which, however, often requires specific network architectures and does not conform to the lottery ticket hypothesis.
-The lottery ticket is useful for retraining a pruned model on a different yet similar dataset~\citep{morcos2019one}.
-The use of pruning for efficient model training was discussed by~\citet{lym2019prunetrain}, where the optimal choice of pruning rate (or final model size) remained unstudied.
+In addition to the above approaches that train until convergence before the next pruning step, there are iterative pruning methods where the model is pruned after every few steps of training~\cite{narang2017exploring,zhu2017prune}.
+There are also one-shot pruning approaches including SynFlow~\cite{tanaka2020synflow} that prunes the model at model initialization (before training), and SNIP~\cite{lee2018snip} that prunes the model using first training round's gradient information.
+A dynamic pruning approach that allows the network to grow and shrink during training was proposed in~\cite{Lin2020Dynamic}.
+Besides these unstructured pruning methods, structured pruning was also studied~\cite{anwar2017structured}, which, however, often requires specific network architectures and does not conform to the lottery ticket hypothesis.
+The lottery ticket is useful for retraining a pruned model on a different yet similar dataset~\cite{morcos2019one}.
+The use of pruning for efficient model training was discussed in~\cite{lym2019prunetrain}, where the optimal choice of pruning rate (or final model size) remained unstudied.

 These existing pruning techniques consider the centralized setting with full access to training data, which is fundamentally different from our PruneFL that works with decentralized datasets at local clients.
 Furthermore, the automatic adaptation of model size has not been studied before.